 8. Expensive Healthcare

-HealthcareOpens in a new tab. in Alexandria costs 2% more than in the rest of the United States.
+Healthcare in Alexandria costs 2% more than in the rest of the United States.
 About 30% of individuals residing in Alexandria have confessed to delaying making visits to the doctor or seeking medical help due to concerns about being able to afford any assistance they may require.
 Virginia is ranked 5th most expensive state in the United States as far as healthcare costs.

 7. Lots of Seafood

-Virginia’s proximity to the coast means that the seafoodOpens in a new tab. business in Alexandria is booming!
+Virginia’s proximity to the coast means that the seafood business in Alexandria is booming!
 So, if you aren’t a fan of seafood, be careful where you go to eat in Alexandria, especially if you’re trying to stay away from shellfish because of an allergy.
 Old Town Alexandria is especially known for having a large number of popular seafood locations.

 6. Strange Laws